BrooklinJazz/deliberate-practice/x86Assembly/README.md

     - In the flags register, each bit has a specific meaning and they are used to store meta-information about the results of previous operations.
 For example, whether the last calculation overflowed the register or whether the operands were equal.

 ## Where did this originate?
+In computer programming, assembly language (or assembler language),[1] often abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the instructions in the language and the architecture's machine code instructions.[2]
+Because assembly depends on the machine code instructions, every assembly language is designed for exactly one specific computer architecture.
+Assembly language may also be called symbolic machine code.[3][4]

+Assembly code is converted into executable machine code by a utility program (the `assembler`)

+The term "assembler" is generally attributed to Wilkes, Wheeler and Gill in their 1951 book The Preparation of Programs for an Electronic Digital Computer,[7] who, however, used the term to mean "a program that assembles another program consisting of several sections into a single program".

 ## Why would I use this?

 ## Who are some key figures in the community

+Wilkes, Wheeler and Gill in their 1951 book The Preparation of Programs for an Electronic Digital Computer